nickfrosty/developer-content/docs/intro/index.md

 ---
-title: Introduction
+# metaOnly mode prevents this from becoming a linked record in the DocsNav
+metaOnly: true
-# sidebarLabel: Introduction
+sidebarLabel: Introduction
-# description: "This is an example description"
-sidebarSortOrder: 0
+sidebarSortOrder: 1
 ---

-This is the intro index